 Our Programs

 • BOSS works with LGBTQ+ nonprofits to organize building and renovation days in support of housing LGBTQ+ folx in Tucson.
+We’ve worked with Casa Mariposa and the Outlaw Project.
+Who’s next?

-How to be a BOSS
+Ways to be a BOSS

 Become an Artist in Residence